Search within:

 Ohio University is committed to an affordable college education.
 We are dedicated to helping our students find the financial support they need to discover their promise at OHIO.

-International students who begin their studies in fall semester may be considered for merit-based scholarships.
-Your application for admission serves as your merit-based scholarship application.
-For priority scholarship consideration, international students should submit a completed admission application by the Early Action deadline of November 15.
+International students who begin their studies in fall semester are automatically considered for merit-based scholarships.
+No additional application is necessary.
+For priority scholarship consideration, submit your completed admission application by the deadline of November 15, 2025.
 OHIO may continue to award using updated credentials on an individual basis throughout the year.

 Scholarships for International Students